Looking for help with your list?

 How to Use Tags

 Tags are completely customizable, so you can use them however you need to.
-You might want to create a comprehensive tagging structure to organize all your contacts, or you might just need a few tags as a lightweight way to identify some key contacts in your list.
+You might want to create a comprehensive tagging structure to organize all your contacts, or you might just need a few tags as a lightweight way to identify some key contacts.
 Either way, tags give you the flexibility to bring the system that works for you and your business into Mailchimp.

-After you create tags and add them to your contacts, you can send campaigns directly to tags in your list, or use tag data to build segments and further target your audience.
+After you create tags and add them to your contacts, you can send campaigns directly to tags in your audience, or use tag data to build segments and further target your contacts.
 You can also create an automation that triggers when you add a specific tag to a contact.

 Create and Add Tags

-There are a few ways to work with tags in your list.
-You can create and add tags from the list view, individually from a contact’s profile, or from the Tags page in your list.
+There are a few ways to work with tags.
+You can create and add tags from the contact table, individually from a contact’s profile, or from the Tags page in your audience.
 You can also import contacts and add a tag to your entire import, or add a tag when you add a single subscriber.

 The method you use for tagging contacts depends on what you’re doing and how many contacts you’re working with.
-For example, if you only need to tag a couple of people, you might choose to do that on the list view or in their contact profile.
+For example, if you only need to tag a couple of people, you might choose to do that on the contact table or in their profiles.
 However, if you need to tag a large number of contacts, you might want to head to the Tags page where you can tag in bulk.
 If you need to tag brand new contacts, consider importing to a tag.

 View or Filter by Tags

-Tags you’ve added to contacts display on the overall list view.
+Tags you’ve added to contacts display on the overall contact table.

 You can also view all the tags added to a specific contact on their contact profile page.